Certificate of Excellence

 Backhand Cutbacks

 Cutbacks are often easier on your backhand because your body turns to face the wave.
 Using your trailing hand as a pivot point helps maintain balance and control.
-This maneuver aligns well with the natural bending of your knees, allowing for precise pressure application to the inside rail.
+This manoeuvre aligns well with the natural bending of your knees, allowing for precise pressure application to the inside rail.

 Frontside Cutbacks

 Frontside cutbacks are more challenging due to the body’s biomechanics.
 If you are not flexible enough to pivot around your leading arm, simply use your leading arm to point where you want to go.
-Point your leading arm towards the whitewater and your body and surfboard will follow .
-While flexibility and core strength (enhanced by practices like yoga) can improve this maneuver using your leading arm as the pivot, for everyone below expert/pro surfer the leading arm is used to point and aim where to go.
+Point your leading arm towards the whitewater and your body and surfboard will follow.
+While flexibility and core strength (enhanced by practices like yoga) can improve this manoeuvre using your leading arm as the pivot, for everyone below expert/pro surfer the leading arm is used to point and aim where to go.

 Maintaining Speed